AgnostiqHQ/covalent/doc/source/concepts/concepts.rst

 DepsCall
 ~~~~~~~~

-:code:`DepsCall` is the class that is responsible for managing Python functions that need to be invoked in the same backend environment as the electron.
+:code:`DepsCall` is the class that is responsible for managing Python functions and other electron dependencies that need to be invoked in the same backend environment as the electron.
+It also functions as a parent class for :code:`DepsBash`, :code:`DepsPip`, and :code:`Deps` and can apply those dependencies before or after the electron's execution.

 :code:`__init__()`: :code:`DepsCall` :code:`__init__()` constructor takes in :code:`func` which is a callable
 that is invoked in the electron's environment.
 It also takes a list of :code:`args` and :code:`kwargs`